Muirfield/GrabBag/README.md

 * followme: Make a player follow you
 * followme-off: stop making a player follow you
 * ftserver: Travel to remove servers
+* home: Teleport to home
 * poptp: Returns to the previous location
 * pushtp: Saves current location and teleport
+* sethome: Sets your home location
+* setwarp: Sets warp location
+* shield: player is teleported to the place of last death
 * spawn: Teleport player to spawn point
 * summon: Summons a player to your location
+* top: Teleport player to the top
+* tpaccept: Accept a Teleport request
+* tpahere: Ask a player to teleport to you
+* tpask: Ask a player to teleport to them
+* tpdecline: Decline a teleport request
+* warp: Teleport to warp.

 ### Trolling